At the end of fourth quarter, everyone starts talking about their next year’s goals. It is so exciting to dream big and throw out some exciting goals.

 And really, do we even want to do everything?

 I am guessing no. So take some time to reflect on what activities in your business you LOVE doing.
-What excited you in 2018?
+What excited you last year?
 What didn’t feel like work?

 Let’s find a way to do more of those things next year, and hire out or automate the things you don’t like or are not in your strengths.
 The first step to delegation is figuring out what you need to hand off.